Write a note to encourage kids from refugee and migrant backgrounds starting school in Australia.

 The language, culture, education system, friends and expectations are usually different too.

-The child that receives your note of encouragement will be excited to read your words and know that there’s someone in their community cheering them on.
+They will be excited to find your note and know that there’s someone in their community believing in them and cheering them on.

 How will you write your note?